-Shampoo, cooking oil, spare coins or toothpaste, nothing gets spared.
+Shampoo, cooking oil, spare coins, or toothpaste, nothing gets spared.
 This flatmate saves more money at your expense.
 You just bought a dozen eggs, six-pack beer, and rolls of tissue, but they exhaust faster than you can consume.
 Sharing the expenses — buying eggs and equally dividing them — could be a solution, but your roommate consumes more than he or she is entitled to.
 You can only wish this person does not use your toothbrush or wears your clothes.

 Your roommate damages your things but doesn’t replace them

 When sharing apartments with other people, you may encounter tricky situations.
 For example, you once lived alone and provided your own set of cookware, furniture, and appliances.
 Now here comes a new roommate whom you agree should not have to pay his or her share of the household items you bought.
 But one day, you noticed the television is no longer working and remembered that your roommate just had a Netflix binge on his day off yesterday.
-You ask him about the problem, but he offers alibi, not a solution.
+You ask him about the problem, but he offers an alibi, not a solution.

 Your roommate beats you to the toilet and spends an hour there.

-Just as you were preparing yourself to go to work and had to do your assigned household chores such as wash the dishes, arrange the mess in the table or do a vacuum cleanup, he or she spends most of the time in the bathroom at the shower or other personal necessities.
+Just as you were preparing yourself to go to work and had to do your assigned household chores such as wash the dishes, arrange the mess on the table or do a vacuum cleanup, he or she spends most of the time in the bathroom at the shower or other personal necessities.
 You could spend another half-hour while he or she does his or her routine.
 This could easily turn worse if you are sharing the toilet with several others, with a few of them requiring longer alone moments.

 Your roommate leaves you with restless nights.

-You wish the day would end in a comfortable sleep, with you or roommate snoring or not.
+You wish the day would end in a comfortable sleep, with you or your roommate snoring or not.
 But your roommate schedules his or her chat with the family at bedtime, or can’t modulate voice during a phone conversation or prefers to sleep with lights on.
-You could only wish a serene surrounding by 11 pm, but your housemate just arrived with tales to share, so you can expect a delayed slumber and a grumpy day at work the next day.
+You could only wish a serene surroundings by 11 pm, but your housemate just arrived with tales to share, so you can expect a delayed slumber and a grumpy day at work the next day.